Established 1884

 The Architecture of Roanoke

 Roanoke's built environment reflects three distinct eras — the railroad-era commercial core, the mid-century residential expansion, and the contemporary architectural contributions of the Taubman Museum and the Blue Ridge Parkway corridor.
-For buyers, these eras translate into distinct neighborhood characters and price tiers.
-See the full architectural landmarks guide for the complete list.
+For property buyers, these historical development periods translate into distinct neighborhood characters and inventory price tiers.
+View our complete 6 architectural landmarks guide to contrast specific properties.

 South Roanoke

 The historic estate district — developed in the early 20th century as Roanoke's railroad wealth moved into residential architecture.
 South Roanoke features large Colonial Revival, Tudor Revival, and Georgian-style estates on tree-lined streets adjacent to the Carilion Clinic medical campus.
-It remains Roanoke's most prestigious established residential address, with median sale prices reflecting that history.
-For buyers seeking properties in this corridor, see the Roanoke neighborhood guide.
+It remains Roanoke's most prestigious established residential address.
+For buyers seeking premium listings in this neighborhood corridor, access our dedicated Roanoke neighborhood hub directory.

 Mill Mountain